An entrepreneur moves his fiscal residence to Cyprus (EU) and becomes a Cyprus Tax Resident (CTR).

 Peter G gets paid an annual salary of 19,500 Euro (no personal income tax applies – tax free amount EUR 19,500 p.a.).
 He/the Cyprus company pays social insurance contributions and obtains a personal CY tax number.

 and Peter receives the dividends free of tax.

+Income from employment is not taxed up to an annual amount of EUR 19,500.
 Salaries above EUR 100,000 per year are taxed at only half of the regular tax rate.

 as well as all other dividends from domestic and international sources,

 A wealthy private individual moves its residence to Cyprus

 Thomas W has several international personal bank accounts.
 Terms such as EU-FATCA and OECD are well known to Thomas Was advised by his financial advisers and bank RM (relationship manager).

 Thomas decides to relocate his residence (Non-Dom) to Cyprus.
 He sets up a company and gets employed by his Cyprus company.
 Thomas obtains therefore fiscal residence in Cyprus and becomes a Cyprus Tax Resident (CTR) – see case study (1).

 As a second step - for asset protection purposes - which is completely in line with the Cypriot tax law (EU) - he presents his new fiscal residence address to his banks.
 As a result and in line with the international exchange of information regulations,

 the banks now report foreign bank accounts and interests to the Cyprus tax authorities.
 Thomas receives interests free of tax.